 An additional 5% penalty will be charged if you fail to file a return in addition to missing a payment, and there is a penalty of 25% if you continue to pay late.
 A failure to report local sales taxes appropriately also incurs a 5% penalty, and a failure to include accurate location information on a consolidated return from multiple locations will result in a fine of $500 for each problematic return.

 There are many details to keep track of when you’re doing business in Minnesota to ensure you’re properly registered to collect sales tax and that you apply the appropriate rate to purchases.
-Because of this, it’s helpful to have a tool designed to keep track of all relevant elements for you, and TaxTools provides everything you need in this regard.
-It will allow you to manage payments, apply local tax rates properly, and keep track of filing deadlines to avoid incurring any penalties.
+Because of this, it’s helpful to have a tax calculator to keep track of all relevant elements for you, and TaxTools provides everything you need in this regard.
+It will allow you to manage payments, apply local tax rates properly, and keep track of filing deadlines to avoid penalties.
 It also relieves you of the stress involved in keeping track of changes to state tax laws so you can focus on other things.

 If you’d like a more in-depth demonstration of the difference a system like this can make in your business, click here to learn more or sign up for a free trial of TaxTools today.